techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 # Using it:

 Link to the file called "report.php" in the first directory in your java file.
-Edit the file with your email(if you want to recieve emails) and set the boolean to "true".
+Edit the file with your email(if you want to recieve emails) and set the boolean to "true"(default is false.
+IF you do not want emails you will not be bothered with them).

 You will only recieve mails if the directory is empty.
 Which means you will only be informed about new crashes since you emptied the logs folder.
 SQL is required.